 - 1. Power on the remote controller and the aircraft. - 2.
-Launch DJI Fly. - 3.
-In camera view, tap ••• and select Control and Pair to Aircraft (Link).
+Launch DJI Fly. - In camera view, tap ••• and select Control and Pair to Aircraft (Link).
 The remote controller will beep continually. - 4.
 Press and hold the power button of the aircraft for more than four seconds.
 The aircraft beeps once to indicate it is ready to link.
 The aircraft beeps twice to indicate linking is successful.
 The battery level LEDs of the remote controller will glow solid.

-:: Make sure the remote controller is within 0.5 m of the aircraft during linking.
+- Make sure the remote controller is within 0.5 m of the aircraft during linking. - The remote controller will automatically unlink from an aircraft if a new remote controller is linked to the same aircraft. - Turn off Bluetooth and Wi-Fi of the mobile device for optimal video transmission.

-- The remote controller will automatically unlink from an aircraft if a new remote controller is linked to the same aircraft. - •Turn off Bluetooth and Wi-Fi when using OcuSync 2.0 video transmission connection.
-Otherwise, they may affect the video transmission. - Fully charge the remote controller before each flight.
+- Fully charge the remote controller before each flight.
 The remote controller sounds an alert when the battery level is low. - If the remote controller is powered on and not in use for five minutes, an alert will sound.
 After six minutes, the aircraft automatically powers off.
 Move the control sticks or press any button to cancel the alert. - Adjust the mobile device holder to make sure the mobile device is secure. - Fully charge the battery at least once every three months to maintain battery health.